marlucz/Monsterquest/README.md

 # Monsterquest

-Frontend application for recruitment purposes based on Monsters REST API
+Application for react training purposes based on Monsters REST API

 ## Server and Original API